Assessing the Risks of Meconium-stained Liquor

 It’s worth pointing out that fetal distress can be present without the presence of meconium, and meconium can be present without fetal distress (Reed 2023).

-Is the Presence of Meconium-Stained Liquor Always Dangerous?
+Is the Presence of Meconium-stained Liquor Always Dangerous?

 In a global sense, MSL is still considered to be a marker for adverse perinatal outcomes.
 Whilst the passage of meconium alone is rarely a sign of significant fetal hypoxia or acidosis, meconium in the presence of an abnormal fetal heart rate (FHR) pattern should always be investigated further.